Skip to main content

 Professor of Economics

-I am module leader for Microeconomics (Year 2) and I contribute to the teaching of several other modules run by the Department of Economics, including Macroeconomics (Year 2), Becoming an Economist (Year 1) and Working as an Economist (Year 3).
+I am module leader for Microeconomics (Year 2) and I contribute to the teaching of several other modules run by the Department of Economics, including Becoming an Economist (Year 1) and Working as an Economist (Year 3).
+For the Working as an Economist module I have developed a new topic 'Technology, productivity and the labour market' and I am in charge of the supervision of students' dissertation.
 I also have a 15 year experience in teaching Data Analysis and Econometrics, at all levels (Undergraduate, Master and PhD students).

-My research focuses on policy-oriented topics, and revolve around the following three areas:
+My research focuses on policy-oriented topics, and revolve around the following areas:

-2) A second area of research aims at estimating the skill mismatch in the UK and its impact on wages, focusing on graduates.
-A large amount of resources is devoted to education, and investigating the returns to these investments is important for both policy and individuals' choices.
+2) Skill mismatch among in the UK and its impact on wages, focusing on graduates.
+A large amount of resources is devoted to education and investigating the returns to these investments is important for both policy and individuals' choices.
 Results show that 30% of graduates in the UK are employed in non-graduate jobs and earn less compared to those who find a job that matches their degree level and degree subject.
 However, approximately half of this proportion is due to graduates who studied abroad.
 The overall proportion has been declining since 2018, a trend that continued during the Covid-19 pandemic.
 (Funded by the ONS and the ESRC).

 3) Dance, well-being and productivity.
 This new research area links the economic literature on productivity with the psychology and neuroscience literature on dance and cognitive functions.
 My first work, in cooperation with a team from Middlesex University, shows that there is a positive and significant relationship between dance and productivity, which operates both indirectly, via the effect of dance on well-being, and directly.
 We believe the direct effect is due to the positive relationship between dance and cognition.
 (Funded by Middlesex University)